ztlevi/hexo_blog/source/_posts/coding/Coding-in-Java.md

 - LinkedList: LinkedList is, of course, Java's built-in ListkedList class.
 Though it rarely comes up in an interview, it's useful to study because it demonstrates some of the syntax for an iterator.
 - HashMap: The HashMap collection is widely used, both in interviews and in the real world.
 Also Set collections like HashSet are required to learn.

+## Private Constructor P433
+In terms of inheritance, what is the effect of keeping a constructor private?

+This has direct implications for inheritance, since a subclass class its parent's conductor.
+The class A can be inherited, but its own or its parent's inner classes.

+[^1]: Cracking the Coding Interview, 6th Edition.